Slow download speed

 This is a troubleshooting guide about download speed.

-In general, bad download speed is not any kind of error of JDownloader but either a user error (bad configuration, bad connection) or caused by the users' ISP, a host-side issue such as temporary server issue or a host-side limitation.
+In general, bad download speed is not any kind of error of JDownloader but either a user error or caused by the users' ISP, a host-side issue such as temporary server issue or a host-side limitation or other factors which JDownloader has no influence on.

 This guide will try to help you to find out why your download speed is bad and how to possibly improve it.